EternityForest/KaithemAutomation/README.md

 Installation
 ============
+Self-Contained(portable)
-git clone or download somewhere and run python main.py <yourportnumber>
+git clone or download somewhere and run kaithem.py Command line options:
+    -c
+        Supply a specific configuration file.
+Otherwise looks for /etc/kaithem/kaithemconfig.txt And falls back to the default if that is not found.
+Anything not specified in the config Reverts to default.
+The files are YAML, see kaithem/data/default_configuration.txt for info -p
+        Specify a port.
+Overrides all config stuff.

-Then point your browser to https://localhost:<yourport>
+Then point your browser to https://localhost:<yourport> (default port is 8001)

 It will give you a security warning, that the SSL certificate name is wrong, ignore if you are just playing around, use real SSL keys otherwise.